Give It Up (Victorious song)

 "Give It Up" is a song by the Victorious cast featuring American actresses and singers Elizabeth Gillies and Ariana Grande.
 The song first appeared on a one-hour Victorious special titled "Freak the Freak Out" on November 26, 2010, and was sung by Gillies and Grande.
 The track was then officially released on Victorious: Music from the Hit TV Show, the show's debut soundtrack album on August 2, 2011.

 The track is a pop, teen pop, and R&B track with lyrics about a girl telling a boy to approach her.
 "Give It Up" received mostly positive reviews from music critics, with some praising Gillies's and Grande's vocals.
 The song peaked at number 23 on the US Billboard Bubbling Under Hot 100 chart and number three on the US Kid Digital Song Sales chart.
 Grande performed the song live with Gillies during her Sweetener World Tour in November 2019.
-Matt Bennett performed it live in 2022 and 2023.
+Victorious costar Matt Bennett performed it live in 2022 and 2023.